 Here was the result.
 Although I liked it, I thought it looked too much like a pirate trunk and so, I decided to opt for white.
 I taped up the wood parts once again and reached for the white paint.

-There were bits of the box that I didn’t scrape clean however, as the box is a crisp white, I wanted to keep these “imperfections” in order to retain the character of the old box.
+There were bits of the box that I didn’t scrape clean.
+As the box is a crisp white, I wanted to keep these “imperfections” in order to retain the character of the old box.
 As for the metal clips and adornments, the same stood- I removed the newer mint green and red paint, to reveal what was underneath.

 I wanted the interior nice and clean and so my plan was to sand the wood down and seal it with a simple mat varnish.
 In the cover however, there was an old image and surrounding trim design glued on.
 As these seemed original to the box, I decided to keep them.
 I carefully cleaned up and sanded the areas around the glued paper and then applied varnish everywhere.

-For the bottom, since there were some nails popping through, I cut a rubber shelf covering, to put into place, so no little hands and fingers could hurt themselves.
+For the bottom, since there were some nails popping through, I cut a rubber shelf covering, to put into place, so no little hands and fingers could not get hurt.

-In the end, I made some space, selling some other unused items and decided to use the box as a toy chest for my little one as you can see below.
+In the end, I made some space, selling some other unused items and decided to use the box as a toy chest for my little one.